 In addition to meeting the requirements set forth by the Graduate School as noted in the admission section of this publication, the basic requirements for admission to the M Eng include a minimum 3.00/4.00 GPA on a B.S. degree in an engineering discipline or closely related area or remedial engineering coursework.
 Students should refer to the General Requirements for Admission section in the Graduate Catalog regarding University admission policy.
 A satisfactory performance is required on the GRE for students with a degree from a program that is not EAC/ABET-accredited.
 Consideration may be given to students who hold non-engineering undergraduate degrees on a case-by-case basis.
-Admission decisions are made by the Associate Dean for given to students who hold non-engineering undergraduate degrees on a case-by-case basis.
-Admission decisions are made by the Associate Dear Research and Graduate Studies.
+Admission decisions are made by the Associate Dean for Research and Graduate Studies.